1. London Zoo

 - the Open Air Theatre (the only permanent outdoor theatre in Britain, putting on a range of shows in summer months),

-- a wide variety of sports pitches surrounding The Hub (a community sports centre and café with 360 degree views around the Park).
+- a wide variety of sports pitches surrounding The Hub (a community sports centre and café with 360 degree views around the Park), along with 12 tennis courts.

 Those with the energy to climb 256 feet to the top of Primrose Hill can enjoy views down to London Zoo and across the city to the Gherkin, Canary Wharf and the Millennium Dome.